MasoudBimar/Typescript-Step-by-Step/src/3-oop-with-typescript/oop-with-typescript.md

 ## Static Members

-Static members are the pieces of a class that belong to the class itself, not to any instance.
-Think of them as shared tools sitting on the class’s shelf, untouched by the quirks of individual objects.

-They’re great for utilities, counters, factory methods, configuration, and anything that shouldn’t depend on instance state.
+Static members belong to the class itself, not to any instance.
+They work well for utilities, counters, factory methods, and configuration that should not depend on instance state.

 ```ts
 class Counter {